bazelbuild/bazel/site/en/concepts/build-files.md

-Because `BUILD` files need to be updated whenever the dependencies of the underlying code change, they are typically maintained by multiple people on a team. `BUILD` file authors are should comments liberally to document the role of each build target, whether or not it is intended for public use, and to document the role of the package itself.
+Because `BUILD` files need to be updated whenever the dependencies of the underlying code change, they are typically maintained by multiple people on a team. `BUILD` file authors should comment liberally to document the role of each build target, whether or not it is intended for public use, and to document the role of the package itself.